Karakatiza666/zencrypt/README.md

 ## Usage

-This package is distributed as ESM only.
+This package is distributed as ESM only, it polyfills the webcrypto module into global if not already defined.

 ```javascript
 import { decrypt, encrypt } from "zencrypt";